lucadelu/pyModis/docs/source/scripts/modis_parse.rst

 ::

     -h  --help     show the help
-    -a             print all possible values of metadata -b             print the values related to the spatial max extent -d             print the values related to the date files
+    -w  --write    write the chosen information into a file -a             print all possible values of metadata -b             print the values related to the spatial max extent -d             print the values related to the date files